jbengtsson/tracy-3.5/README.rst

 Author: Johan Bengtsson

-Self-Consistent Symplectic Integrator for charged particle beam dynamics
+Self-Consistent Symplectic Integrator for Charged Particle Beam Dynamics
 ------------------------------------------------------------------------

 The symplectic integrator for realistic modeling of magnetic lattices for